 We like the idea of not having to make the bed every night, like a platform style bed offers.
 Yet we wanted the versatility to sit upright for hang-out time, unlike a platform.
 We also wanted to be able to remove the bed—or better yet, move the bed out of the way—in the event we want to haul something large and awesome, like a motorcycle.

-It’s easy to use and incredibly versatile.
-Probably a little too versatile for our needs, and we couldn’t justify the total with mounting $3500 price point.
-However, it did provide some inspiration for our bed system design.
+Some of these systems were incredibly versatile.
+But, probably a little too versatile for our needs, and we couldn’t justify the $4500 price points.
+However, they did provide some inspiration for our bed system design.
 We went for just enough versatility, at a fraction of the cost… As long as I don’t account for my excessive amount of labor.

 A few desirable features kept coming up in our design discussions.
 The easy access to the underside of the bed, and the ability to remove it infrequently with some level of ease.